Szpytma/Mapty/README.md

 - **Geocode location** from coordinates and display it on the workout list
 - Click on popup, move map to corresponding popup
 - Map Zoom and View control

+## How to play around the mapty app

+- on load page please allow to use your location
+- click on the map where you would like to add your workout
+- fill the form selecting from Running or Cycling workout
+- press enter to submit form
+- add few more workouts to the map and then you will me able to click the workouts from the list and check them on the map